Herman Melville: Early life and education

-On August 19, almost three weeks after his birth, Herman Melville was baptized at home by a minister of the South Reformed Dutch Church.
-During the 1820s, Melville lived a privileged, opulent life in a household with three or more servants at a time.
-At four-year intervals, the family moved into more spacious and elegant quarters, finally settling on Broadway in 1828.
+On August 19, almost three weeks after his birth, Melville was baptized at home by a minister of the South Reformed Dutch Church.
+During the 1820s, Melville lived a privileged and opulent life in a household supported by three or more servants at a time.
+Every four years, the family moved to more spacious and elegant quarters, finally settling on Broadway in 1828.
 Allan Melvill lived beyond his means, on large sums that he borrowed from his father and from his wife's widowed mother.
 Although his wife's opinion of his financial conduct is unknown, biographer Hershel Parker says that Maria "thought her mother's money was infinite and that she was entitled to much of her portion" while her children were young.
 How well the parents managed to hide the truth from their children is "impossible to know", according to biographer Andrew Delbanco.